amd/ZenDNN/docs/operator/decision_tree.md

                                      │
                                      ▼
               ┌──────────────────────────────────────────────┐
-              │    Plug the Function to ZenDNN*              │ │  ┌────────────────────────────────────────┐  │
+              │    Plug the Function to ZenDNN               │ │  ┌────────────────────────────────────────┐  │
               │  │ - Integrate C++ code into source       │  │
               │  │ - Zero runtime ML overhead             │  │
               │  └────────────────────────────────────────┘  │
               └──────────────────────────────────────────────┘
 ```
 **Note**: This entire process is performed offline during development.
-The final C++ code is integrated into ZenDNN* for runtime use.
+The final C++ code is integrated into ZenDNN for runtime use.

 ---

 ## 6. Current Status and Future Work

 The pipeline successfully generates and evaluates multiple decision tree candidates using the ML framework.
-The user manually selects the best-performing model, which is then converted to C++ and integrated into ZENDNN* for runtime algorithm selection with zero ML overhead.
+The user manually selects the best-performing model, which is then converted to C++ and integrated into ZenDNN for runtime algorithm selection with zero ML overhead.

 **Current Achievements**: Automated decision tree generation from performance data, stratified train/test split with instance weighting, and custom error metric accounting for performance impact.